ericwq/examples/tableflip/design.md

 # Understand tableflip design

 The key design of tableflip is the parent process and child process share the same sockets.
 The parent process is the old version.
-The child process is the new one.
+The child process is the new version.
+With the help from tableflip, zero downtime upgrade is possible.

 There is another way to pass FD between different processes (process without inheritance relationship).
 See [here](https://github.com/ericwq/examples/tree/main/socket_dup) for detail.